-All of our Adult Education students take the six-week ESPERE workshop to foster personal growth and create trusting relationships with their classmates and teachers.
+All of our Adult Education students take the weekly ESPERE workshop to foster personal growth and create trusting relationships with their classmates and teachers.
 Many of our students have endured a great deal of trauma in their lives and experience incredible personal transformation through ESPERE.

 The workshop takes students through a step-by-step process that begins with understanding how their own behavior increases or decreases violence, helps them identify and forgive past emotional pain, teaches methods of reconciliation that lead to healthy relationships, and helps students live compassionate lives.

 - An open space for dialogue regarding past experiences

 - Reflection on anger and its impact on everyday interactions and our health

 - Guidance toward compassionate and peaceful restoration of healthy relationships

 - Guidance toward compassionate and peaceful separation of unhealthy relationship

 - New awareness of how society and the justice system treat wrongdoers or those who’ve erred